jmerkle1/Migration-Mapper/README.md

 Citation coming soon...

 ## reporting bugs or issues
-Please either submit issues, bugs, or comments through github or by filling out this form: https://forms.gle/hS5DgSLZd19uJLTg7
+Please either submit issues, bugs, or comments through GitHub or by filling out this form: https://forms.gle/hS5DgSLZd19uJLTg7

 ## project funders
 Support for the development of Migration Mapper has come from Western Association of Fish and Wildlife Agencies, The Pew Charitable Trust, The Wyoming Migration Initiative, and The Knobloch Family Foundation.
 We especially thank [Josh Gage (with Gage Cartographics LLC)](https://www.gagecarto.com) and Jerod Merkle for writing the majority of code and leading the development of Migration Mapper.